fsantanna/dceu/doc/manual.md

 In the example, `pos.x` is equivalent to `pos[0]`, and `pos.y` is equivalent to `pos[1]`.

-The template mechanism of Ceu can also describe a tag hierarchy to support data inheritance, akin to class hierarchies in Object-Oriented Programming.
+The template mechanism of Ceu can also describe a data hierarchy to support inheritance, akin to class hierarchies in Object-Oriented Programming.
 A `data` description can be suffixed with a block to nest templates, in which inner tags reuse fields from outer tags.
-The next example illustrates an `:Event` super-type, in which each sub-type appends additional data to the template:
+The next example illustrates an `:Event` super-type, in which each sub-type appends additional data into the template:

 <!-- dceu/src/test/03-templates.ceu -->